What’s In A Goodbye

 Summer Salad

-From something light, let’s go to something a bit heavy – pastas.
-They offer 2 must-try pasta dishes and being a seafood lover, I was overjoyed.
+From something light, let’s go to something a bit heavier – pastas.
+They offer 2 must-try pasta dishes, and being a seafood lover, I was overjoyed.
 No, that is an understatement.
 I was ecstatic!

-I’ll start first with their Tutto De Mare pasta.
+I’ll start with their Tutto De Mare pasta.
 This linguine pasta is generously served with shrimps and squid cooked in marinara sauce made special by combining ingredients such as garlic, chili, tomatoes, and selected herbs.
 The shrimps and squid are perfectly cooked.
-In cooking seafood, there is always this tendency for them to become rubbery when overcooked.
-But with this dish, I can taste the sweet taste of the shrimp meat and the squid is tender enough you won’t have to cut it at all with your table knife.
+In cooking seafood, there is always this tendency for it to become rubbery when overcooked.
+But with this dish, I can taste the sweet taste of the shrimp meat, and the squid is tender enough that you won’t have to cut it at all with your table knife.

 Tin Ginete